 An overnight caretaker shall be present on premises.

-Minimum setback shall be three hundred feet (300’) one hundred feet (100’) from any property line for any outdoor dog space or any building intended for the housing of dogs.
+Minimum setback shall be hundred feet (100’) from any property line for any outdoor dog space or any building intended for the housing of dogs.
 The minimum setback may be increased by the Planning Board, where determined necessary, to mitigate potential noise impacts and to protect public health and safety.

 Indoor enclosures shall be designed and insulated in a manner that absorbs sound within the enclosure.